How to Monitor a Traefik Reverse Proxy with Prometheus

 $ git clone https://github.com/vegasbrianc/docker-traefik-prometheus

-Let's quickly take a look at the docker-compose.yml file to understand how Traefik will communicate to Prometheus.
+Let's quickly look at the docker-compose.yml file to understand how Traefik will communicate with Prometheus.
 The docker-compose.yml file is very simple in terms of compose files go.

 The command key is where both the Docker endpoint and Prometheus metrics are enabled.